Ohio Car Insurance

 |Coverage Type||Ohio Average (2015)||National Average (2015)|

-In Ohio, average rates for core coverage compare favorably with the national average; they are lower in every category.
+In Ohio, average rates for core coverage compare favorably with the national average.
+Ohio’s rates are lower in every category.

-In addition to the liability you are required by law to carry, there are some additional options you can add to your insurance policy.
+In addition to the liability you are required by law to carry, you can add some additional options to your insurance policy.

 Uninsured/Underinsured Motorist (UM/UIM) coverage is the most common of these.
-It’s designed to protect you from both people who don’t carry insurance at all and from those who aren’t able to cover the cost of an accident for which they are found at fault.
+It’s designed to protect you from both people who don’t carry insurance at all.
+You’re also protected from those who aren’t able to cover the cost of an accident when they’re at fault.

 The second type of additional liability you will be offered in Ohio is Medical Payments (Med Pay).
-This is a coverage that pays medical bills for you and your passengers regardless of fault in the accident.
+This coverage pays medical bills for you and your passengers regardless of fault in the accident.

-Loss ratios gathered by the National Association of Insurance Commissioners (NAIC) can tell us how much Ohio insurance companies are paying out on these two coverage options compared to the premiums they collect for the coverage.
+Loss ratios gathered by the National Association of Insurance Commissioners (NAIC) can tell us how much Ohio car insurance companies are paying out on these two coverage options compared to the premiums they collect.